Surface elevation errors in finite element Stokes models for glacier evolution: Application to numerical glacier models

-Evaluation of $F^h_{\Delta t}(s_h)$ in the FE VI problem \eqref{eq:fe:be:vi} requires the nontrivial numerical solution of a glaciological Stokes problem \eqref{eq:glenstokes:weak} over a 3D mesh of the domain $\Lambda(s_h)$ between $z=b_h$ and $z=s_h$ (Figure \ref{fig:fe:operatorvisualization}).
-Such a mesh need not be extruded vertically as shown, nor must $s_h$ necessarily be piecewise-linear, but the upper and lower surfaces, where boundary conditions \eqref{eq:stokes:stressfreesurface} and \eqref{eq:stokes:noslide} are applied, must be admissible FE functions, i.e.~$s_h,b_h\in\cX_h$ with $s_h\ge b_h$.
-The numerical velocity from solving the Stokes problem, over the domain geometry defined by $s_h$, is denoted $\bu_h$, and its surface trace is denoted $\bu_h|_{s_h}$.
-Observe that $\bu_h|_{s_h}$ will generally be different from the surface trace of the exact solution of the same Stokes boundary value problem for the same ($s_h$) geometry, denoted by $\bu|_{s_h}$.
-Technically, the FE operator is defined as
+From these geometric and discrete-space choices, recall the regularised VI problem \eqref{eq:regularizedvi}, with $F^\eps_{\Delta t}$ defined by \eqref{eq:defineregularizedPhi} and \eqref{eq:regularizedF}.
+Approximate evaluation of $F^\eps_{\Delta t}(s_h)$ requires the numerical solution of the glaciological Stokes problem \eqref{eq:glenstokes:weak} over a meshed 3D domain $\Lambda(s_h)$; see equation \eqref{eq:domainfroms}.
+The upper and lower surfaces of $\Lambda(s_h)$, where boundary conditions \eqref{eq:stokes:stressfreesurface} and \eqref{eq:stokes:noslide} are applied, are given by admissible FE functions $s_h \in \cK_h$ and $b_h\in\cX_h$.
+Solvability of this Stokes problem using inf-sup stable elements is addressed by \cite{Belenkietal2012,JouvetRappaz2011}.
+The numerical velocity from solving \eqref{eq:glenstokes:weak} over $\Lambda(s_h)$ is denoted $\bu_h$, and its surface trace is denoted $\bu_h|_{s_h}$.
+(Note that $\bu_h$ is distinct from the exact solution of the (same) Stokes problem over $\Lambda(s_h)$.)
+We make no assumptions on the solution process for \eqref{eq:glenstokes:weak}, except that it must generate an approximate surface trace for use in evaluating $\Phi^\eps(s_h)$ and $F^\eps_{\Delta t}(s_h)$.

-for $q\in\cX_h$.
-This is a different operator from $F_{\Delta t}(s_h)$, defined in \eqref{eq:be:Fdefine}, because it uses the numerical solution velocity and not the exact velocity.

-A key concern in applying abstract Theorem \ref{thm:abstractestimate} or its Corollaries in a glaciological context is the choice of the numerical bed elevation $b_h \approx b$, which defines the constraint set $\cK_h$.
-We will assume that $b$ is continuous on the closed domain $\bar\Omega$.
-(An abstract $b\in C(\bar\Omega) \cap \cX$ can indeed be considered, but in practice $b$ is provided via a high resolution map derived from ice-penetrating radar \cite{Morlighemetal2017}.
-It may already be in a continuous FE space, but often on a finer mesh.)
-We assert that it is better to choose $b_h \in \cX_h$ to satisfy $b_h\ge b$.
-A monotone nodal operator \eqref{eq:monotoneop}, or similar, can be applied, $b_h = R^\oplus b$.
-As one would in ``conforming'' FE methods for PDE problems \cite{Elmanetal2014}, we will also assume $b_h=b$ along the fixed boundary $\partial\Omega$.